RobertFacundo/digitalLibraryF/README.md

 🔗 **Live Demo:** https://digital-library-f.vercel.app/

-Welcome to the Digital Library Frontend!
+Welcome to the Digital Library Frontend!!
 This application provides an intuitive and engaging user interface for exploring a vast collection of books, managing your personal reading list, and handling user authentication.
 It's designed to offer a seamless user experience, allowing you to sign up, log in, browse public books, and curate your own digital library with ease.
 This frontend interacts with a separate backend API to fetch and manage data.

 ---